freedomofpress/securedrop-docs/docs/getting_support.rst

 Setting up Encrypted Email
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to use this encrypted email workflow, you need to:
+In order to use the encrypted email workflow, you need to:

 1. Provide **your public key** to the support server
 2. Import the **server's public key** into your local keyring.